alveflo/tsmediator/README.md

 ```

 ## Overriding mediator behaviour
 You can easily override the default mediator behaviour by extending the `BaseMediator`.
-The only thing you need to do is to resolve the registrated handler class by calling `BaseMediator.Resolve(message)`.
+The only thing you need to do is to resolve the registered handler class by calling `BaseMediator.Resolve(message)`.
 The message to handler connections are handled under the hood, so you don't need to worry about that at all.
 ```TypeScript
 import { BaseMediator } from "./baseMediator";